secretstartups/handbook/workflow/index.html.md

 1. When you start working on an issue:
   - Add the `workflow::in dev` label to the issue.
   - Create a merge request (MR) by clicking on the **Create merge request** button in the issue.
 This creates a MR with the labels, milestone and title of the issue.
 It also relates the just created MR to the issue.
-  - Remove the `Closes #issue_id` from the MR description, to prevent automatically closing of the issue after merging.
-Be careful not to use other keywords in the MR description given the [default closing pattern](https://docs.gitlab.com/ee/user/project/issues/managing_issues.html#default-closing-pattern) that can also automatically close issues.
   - Assign the MR to yourself.
   - Work on the MR until it is ready, it meets GitLab's [definition of done](https://docs.gitlab.com/ee/development/contributing/merge_request_workflow.html#definition-of-done), and the pipeline succeeds.
-  - Edit the description and click on the **Remove the WIP: prefix from the title** button.
+  - Edit the description and click on the **Remove the Draft: prefix from the title** button.
   - Assign it to the suggested reviewer(s) from [Reviewer Roulette](https://docs.gitlab.com/ee/development/code_review.html#reviewer-roulette).
 If there are reviewers for multiple categories, for example: frontend, backend and database, assign all of them.
 Alternatively, assign someone who specifically needs to review.
 When assigning, also @mention them in the comments, requesting a review.
-  - (Optionally) Unassign yourself from the MR.
-      - Some may find leaving the MR assigned to themselves easier to track the MRs they are responsible for by using the built in MR button/notification icon in the GitLab navigation bar.
+  - (Optionally) Unassign yourself from the MR. Some may find leaving the MR assigned to themselves easier to track the MRs they are responsible for by using the built in MR button/notification icon in the GitLab navigation bar.
   - Change the workflow label of the issue to `workflow::in review`.
 If multiple people are working on the issue or multiple workflow labels might apply, consider breaking the issue up.
 Otherwise, default to the workflow label farthest away from completion.
   - Potentially, a reviewer offers feedback and assigns back to the author.
   - The author addresses the feedback and this goes back and forth until all reviewers approve the MR.
   - After approving, the reviewer in each category unassigns themselves and assigns the suggested maintainer in their category.
   - Maintainer reviews take place with any back and forth as necessary and attempts to resolve any open threads.
   - The last maintainer to approve the MR, follows the [Merging a merge request](https://docs.gitlab.com/ee/development/code_review.html#merging-a-merge-request) guidelines.
   - (Optionally) Change the workflow label of the issue to `workflow::verification`, to indicate all the development work for the issue has been done and it is waiting to be deployed and verified.
 We will use this label in cases where the work was requested to be verified by product OR we determined we need to perform this verification in production.
 1. You are responsible for the issues assigned to you.
 This means it has to ship with the milestone it's associated with.
 If you are not able to do this, you have to communicate it early to your manager and other stakeholders (e.g. the product manager, other engineers working on dependent issues).
 In teams, the team is responsible for this (see [Working in Teams](#working-in-teams)).
 If you are uncertain, err on the side of overcommunication.
 It's always better to communicate doubts than to wait.
 1. You (and your team, if applicable) are responsible for:
   - Ensuring that your changes [apply cleanly to GitLab Enterprise Edition][ce-ee-docs].